Let’s talk about blogging for dummies. Have you been thinking about starting a blog… but wondering if you’ve missed your chance?

 If you don’t see any themes that you like, you can click the ‘Add New’ button to find more themes.
 Here, you can type in the name of a theme to search for it.

 To see how your blog looks with the new theme, you can simply open up a new browser tab on your computer and type in your URL.
+You’ll also be able to customize your blog and extend functionality with the right (free and paid) WordPress plugins.

 Tip: Most themes have options that you can change under Appearance → Customize.
 This usually allows you to change your fonts, font sizes, colors, header image (the image that appears at the top of every page), and more.